Alexis is a special education teacher and a Jacklyn of all trades. She enjoys traveling, writing, and playing the violin.

-Ten years ago, as of August 29th, I walked into my first college class.
+It seems like it was only yesterday that I walked into my first college class.
 It wasn’t English 101 or a math class, but instead a Tai Chi class in a martial arts school.
 While a lot of time has passed, I can still visualize my undergrad school and with little error, recite the classes I took each semester.
 I truly enjoyed my college experience and despite the student loans (please go away) I don’t regret much from my experience.

 Part of that is because I felt that I maximized most of my college experience.
 There are some things I regret not doing.
 Then again you really don’t know anything when you’re 18 (or early 20s for that matter).
 You can just hope you’re smart and brave enough to fuddle through the "free years."
-If you’re entering college or still in college, hopefully this list will give you some guidance!
+If you’re entering college or still in college, hopefully, this list will give you some guidance!

-1. Prepare for Life After Graduation Starting in your Sophomore year
+1. Prepare for Life After Graduation Starting in Your Sophomore year

 Going to jump the gun on this one and say you should be thinking about your future, starting in your sophomore year.
-Generally your freshman year consists of learning to be independent and taking general education classes.
-In your sophomore year you start to plunge headstrong into classes in your intended major.
+Generally, your freshman year consists of learning to be independent and taking general education classes.
+In your sophomore year, you start to plunge headstrong into classes in your intended major.
 This is often a time when some students realize that maybe their intended major isn’t what they thought it would be.

 Now, this doesn’t mean you should start applying to jobs, but it does mean you should be looking into ways that make you more marketable.
-That could be doing independent projects, taking a part-time job in the area you want to work in, learning how to design a great resume or cover letter or networking with professionals in the field you’re pursuing.
+That could be doing independent projects, taking a part-time job in the area you want to work in, learning how to design a great resume or cover letter, or networking with professionals in the field you’re pursuing.
 It doesn’t have to be a lot, but it should be something.

 Don’t be scared when you read this number, U.S. Citizens, but the average student loan debt is over $30,000.00 In fact, the class of 2016 has a debt of $37,172!
 It’s only going to get higher as the cost of college rises almost yearly in most colleges or universities.
 How can you eliminate the need for student loan debt?
-Through a lot of ways, but it’s still likely you’ll need to take on some debt.
+There are a lot of ways, but it’s still likely you’ll need to take on some debt.
 You can decrease the amount you’ll need by doing the following;

-- Study hard and apply to scholarships
+- Study hard and apply for scholarships

-- Attend a public University
+- Attend a public university

 - Work during school (but not enough to impact your school work)